NDCMS/lobster/README.md

 files are then saved in sub-directories named after the task labels.

-Access to storage elements is defined by a list of access methods that is traversed until file access was successful.
+Access to storage elements is defined by a list of access methods that is traversed until file access is successful.

     storage:
         use work queue for inputs: false   # default